 The help you need

 Wills and trusts can be difficult to understand, so it is a good idea to contact us.
 Attorneys Christine Rockefeller, Matthew Cox and Sarah Lavoie can help you understand all the complicated legal processes involved.
 Our wills and trusts attorneys can walk you through this troubling time, and explain all the legal options available to you and your family.
 Whether you are creating a will or trust, challenging one, or inheriting from one, we can help.
-We serve the people of New Hampshire in all types of estate matters.
+We serve the people of Dover and Portsmouth in all types of estate matters.